Module: blog¶

 # write out item replies

-top = analysis['max_replies']
+top = analysis["max_replies"]

 text = "\n\n"

-text = text + f"""### The top {analysis['top_n']} most-replied-to toots:
++ f"""### The top {analysis["top_n"]} most-replied-to toots:

 (Note: this really should exclude people who reply to themselves, it doesn't do that well, yet)